← The Journal

 How our engineers taught an EQ to read a room

-Every track has a fingerprint.
-Genre, tempo, vocal density — Vibe reads all of it in under 200 ms and loads the right curve before the first beat lands.
+Every track has a genre fingerprint.
+Vibe reads it and loads the right curve before the first beat lands.
 Here's how we built that.

 The problem with manual EQ